MetaMask/metamask-extension/docs/porting_to_new_environment.md

 When calling `new MetaMask(opts)`, many platform-specific options are configured.
 The keys on `opts` are as follows:

 - initState: The last emitted state, used for restoring persistent state between sessions.
-- platform: The `platform` object defines a variety of platform-specific functions, including opening the confirmation view, and opening web sites.
+- platform: The `platform` object defines a variety of platform-specific functions, including opening the confirmation view, and opening websites.
 - encryptor - An object that provides access to the desired encryption methods.

 ##### Encryptor